h-yung/naginata-notes/README.md

 # Naginata Notes
-A semi-personal notebook with practice notes that can be added, updated, or deleted.
+A notebook to contain practice notes that can be added, updated, or deleted.
 Displayed as note cards.

 **Live**: https://naginata-notes.herokuapp.com/